Stainless Steel Rolex Watches

 Always one of the toughest models around, the latest versions are made from 904L steel (or Oystersteel as I guess we’re all going to have to say now).
-Ultra-strong and virtually bombproof, it makes the Explorer II more than a match for the worst kind of punishment.
+Ultra-strong and virtually bombproof, it makes the stainless steel Rolex Explorer II more than a match for the worst kind of punishment.

 The Rolex Datejust

-A real innovation on its release, way back in 1945, it became the first self-winding waterproof watch with a date function.
+Way back in 1945, it was a real innovation on its release.
+Ultimately, it became the first self-winding waterproof watch with a date function.

 Always the more attainable option than the exclusively precious metal President, the Datejust’s simple design and more modest persona has given it a wider reaching appeal.

 It is also the watch with possibly the most varied assortment of styles, from any manufacturer.
 The choice in different bezel, dial, bracelet and index configurations over the years are too great to count.
 There is a Datejust to suit literally anybody.

 The stainless steel models, as well as underlining the less pompous nature of the watch, also makes it an extremely tempting purchase as far as price goes.

 For a watch with such an impressive heritage, it is possible to join the Datejust owners club for a surprisingly small outlay.

 At Beckertime, we always have a great assortment of both men’s and ladies Datejust models on offer.
 These range from rare vintage pieces up to the latest contemporary models.